pyPhotometry/docs/docs/index.md

 If you are new to pyPhotometry, we recomend doing the following steps to build understanding of the signals, and test your optical setup is working as expected.

-1. Put the system in 'Two colour continuous' mode and wave the fiber tip around, you should see the signal levels go up and down as the tip is oriented towards and away from light sources in the room.
+1. Put the system in `2EX_2EM_continuous` mode and wave the fiber tip around, you should see the signal levels go up and down as the tip is oriented towards and away from light sources in the room.

-2. Put the system in 'One colour time division' or  'Two colour time division' mode, depending on your whether you are using one or two phototdetectors.
+2. Put the system in `2EX_1EM_pulsed` or  `2EX_2EM_pulsed` mode, depending on your whether you are using one or two phototdetectors.
 These modes use background subtraction, i.e. they subtract the signal level with the LED off from the value with the LED on, to remove the influence of background illumination.
 Therefore when you move the tip around the signal should stay constant (though if you point the fiber tip at a bright light, the background subtracted signal may drop to zero due to the raw signal saturating).

 3. Even using background subtraction, and with nothing in front of the patch cord, the signal will not be zero due to autofluorescence from the patch cords themselves.
 The brightness of the autofluorescence depends on the illumination intensity and wavelength (shorter wavelengths typically evoke more autofluorescence).
 Increase and decreace the LED currents and check that the corresponding signal levels change.